skateorbike/skateorbike.github.io/about.md

 The name is a play on [Skate or Die](https://en.wikipedia.org/wiki/Skate_or_Die!), one of the earlier skateboard video games and a term widly used in today's society.

-Coincidentally, in February 2015, [Cadence Collection](http://www.cadencecollection.com/) took a bunch of pro skaters to Nicaragua for a skate and bike trip.
+Coincidentally, in February 2015, [Cadence Collection](http://www.cadencecollection.com/) took a bunch of pro skaters on a bike trip to Nicaragua.
 [Rob Gonzales](https://www.instagram.com/chillrobgee/), one of the guys on the trip, started using [#skateorbike](https://www.instagram.com/explore/tags/skateorbike/) on instagram to document their adventure.

 ### Credits
 Concept, design, coding, and writing by Marcel Appelman (aka [huphtur](https://huphtur.nl/) on the internets).